Keksoj/stream_stuff_on_a_sozu_channel/progress.md

     Address already in use (os error 98)
 ```

+## The solution: don't create a listener on the client side, use the stream

-This happens because I tried to create a listener on the client side, of wich there was no actual need.
+The errors happened because I tried to create a listener on the client side, of wich there was no actual need.
 What should be done:

 -   On the server side,